bioliv42/RecordServiceClient/rsConfig.md

 The properties listed on the Cloudera Manager RecordService Configuration page are the ones Cloudera considers the most reasonable to change.
 However, adjusting these values should not be necessary.
 Very advanced administrators might consider making minor adjustments.

-### Dynamic Fetch Size Adjustment
+### Dynamic Fetch Size

-The following properties allow you to tune dynamic fetch size adjustment on the server.
+The following properties allow you to adjust dynamic fetch size on the server.

 <table border="1">
 <tr><th>CATEGORY</th><th>PARAMETER</th><th>DESCRIPTION</th><th> DEFAULT VALUE </th></tr>